Laws to help grow a 24 hour economy

 The draft Liquor Amendment (24-hour Economy) Bill 2020 PDF, 367.25 KB is also available.

-Please provide your feedback by 11:59pm 14 June 2020 using the online form below, post or email.
+Please provide your feedback by 11:59pm 28 June 2020 using the online form below, post or email.
+Once the consultation is closed to feedback, you can subscribe to receive an email update on the outcome.

 The feedback received will be carefully considered before the Bill is finalised.
 The final Bill will be introduced to Parliament, so key reforms can be implemented to support business once COVID-19 related restrictions are lifted.